joelguittet/mender-mcu-client/README.md

 To start using mender-mcu-client, we recommend that you begin with one of the example provided with the library:

 * [mender-esp32-example](https://github.com/joelguittet/mender-esp32-example) demonstrates the usage of mender-mcu-client on ESP32 MCU to perform upgrade with dual OTA partitions and rollback capability using ESP-IDF framework.
 * [mender-stm32l4a6-zephyr-example](https://github.com/joelguittet/mender-stm32l4a6-zephyr-example) demonstrates the usage of mender-mcu-client on STM32L4A6 MCU to perform upgrade with dual OTA partitions and rollback capability using Zephyr RTOS.
+Additionally demonstrates usage of mender-modules using Zephyr LLEXT subsystem permitting to load and execute LLEXT modules.
 * [mender-stm32h745-zephyr-example](https://github.com/joelguittet/mender-stm32h745-zephyr-example) demonstrates the usage of mender-mcu-client on STM32H745 MCU to perform upgrade with dual OTA partitions and rollback capability using Zephyr RTOS.
 Additionally demonstrates usage of ATECC608 secure element to perform authentication of the device and custom platform integration using the weak functions of mender-mcu-client library.
 * More examples will come, and particularly new platforms support will be added soon.

 ## Dependencies

 The mender-mcu-client library tries to be very light in order to be used on most projects wanted to have over-the-air updates.
-The library mainly rely on the presence of an RTOS to have thread, semaphore and memory allocation support.
+The library mainly relies on the presence of an RTOS to have thread, semaphore and memory allocation support.

 Additionally, a TCP/IP interface is required because communications are done using HTTPS protocol, however it is possible to have an abstraction for example using a WiFi module connected to the MCU with a serial interface and using AT commands.

 And finally, 4kB of storage should be reserved to save client private and public keys used for authentication with mender server, plus OTA ID and artifact name to be deployed when an update is done (this is used internally to perform OTA report to the server).
+As an alternative, using a secure element to store secrets is also available.

 From the source code perspective, the dependencies of the core part of the library are limited to [cJSON](https://github.com/DaveGamble/cJSON).
 The platform source files may depends of external libraries or Hardware Abstraction Layers: [esp-idf](https://github.com/espressif/esp-idf), [mbedTLS](https://github.com/Mbed-TLS/mbedtls), [cryptoauthlib](https://github.com/MicrochipTech/cryptoauthlib), ...